Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “You’re still open, right?
 I’m in the mood for eggs.”

-“Technically we’re closed but for you, I’d be happy to turn on the friars for you.”
+“Technically we’re closed but for you, I’d be happy to warm up the fryers again for you.”

 “You’re a good man, Bill.
 Thanks.”